 I Dream of Cardi at the 2019 Billboard Music Award

 At the 2019 BMAs, Cardi scooped six awards and did three outfit changes, but this yellow two-piece gown by Moschino was closest to our hearts.
 We also couldn’t look away from her delicate, layered diamond hoop earrings by Loree Rodkin, the jewelry couturière who also makes pieces for Miley Cyrus and Rihanna.
-The earrings are valued at over $26,000, but the most important diamond there was the teardrop-shaped engagement ring Offset had given her when he proposed — where else? — at a Migos concert in 2017.
+The diamond earrings are valued at over $26,000, but the most important diamond there was this Cardi B engagement ring that features a teardrop-shaped diamond Offset had given her when he proposed — where else? — at a Migos concert in 2017.
 The massive 8-carat sparkler is famously worth a half-million dollars, and Offset called it his favorite piece of jewelry ever, which is not bad for a man who owns $3 million worth of diamonds.

-Kerby’s look at the Vanity Fair Oscars party exemplifies his artful take on these symbols of success: He accessorized his custom Bode suit with a selection of delicate gold-and-white-diamond necklaces by iconic luxury jewelers Tiffany & Co. and David Yurman, plus custom, diamond-crusted nameplate and dog-tag necklaces by Johnny Nelson and John Hardy jewelry.
+Kerby’s look at the Vanity Fair Oscars party exemplifies his artful take on these symbols of success: He accessorized his custom Bode suit with a selection of delicate gold-and-white-diamond necklaces by iconic luxury jewelers Tiffany & Co. and David Yurman, plus custom, diamond nameplate necklaces and a diamond dog tag necklace by Johnny Nelson and John Hardy jewelry.

 Subtle Swag at the 2019 FN Achievement Awards